neondatabase/website/content/docs/guides/logical-replication-neon.md

 COMMIT;
 ```

-## Manage subscriptions
+## Subscriptions

 This section outlines how to manage **subscriptions** in your replication setup.

 <Admonition type="note">
 Currently, you cannot create subscriptions on a Neon database.
-Neon can only act as a subscriber in a publisher in a replication setup.
-The following commands would only be run on an external Postgres database that you are using as a subscriber.
+Neon can only act as a publisher in a replication setup.
+The commands in this section would only be run on an external Postgres database that you are using as a subscriber.
 </Admonition>

 ### Create a subscription

-Building on the `my_publication` example above, here’s how you can create a subscription:
+Building on the `my_publication` example in the preceding section, here’s how you can create a subscription:

 ```sql
 CREATE SUBSCRIPTION my_subscription